The Last Grain Race: Summary of content

-Moshulu finally reaches port and the ship is loaded with 60,000 sacks (about 5000 tons) of grain—"wheat" in America, "corn" elsewhere—at Port Lincoln in South Australia and all the crew go on a bender since they at last receive their measly pay.
+Moshulu finally reaches port and the ship is loaded with 60,000 sacks (about 5000 tons) of grain—"wheat" in America, "corn" elsewhere—at Port Lincoln in South Australia.
+All the crew go on a bender, having at last received their measly pay.
 The ship sails on to Port Victoria and the crew have to offload the ballast on the outer-ballast grounds, working amidst the stench of two dead dog carcasses that the Belfast stevedores had kindly included.
 The ship finally leaves Australia on 11 March 1939 and Newby's new job, given to him by the First Mate who dislikes him, is to muck out the pigsties of four large pigs—"dose brodders of yours".
 Moshulu is prepared to meet the Southern Ocean and Newby at last experiences some real storms as the sea washes over the deck and the crew have to deal with flapping sails perched high up in the rigging.
 Newby manages to fall off the yard backwards, knocked off by 40 ft of canvas, but fortunately becomes entangled in the weather rigging 5 ft below the yard.

 The storm finally abates but not before it enters its most impressive phase.

 We were cold and wet, and yet too excited to sleep ... watching the seas rearing up astern as high as a three-storeyed house.
 It was not only their height that was impressive but their length.
 Between the greatest of them there was a distance that could only be estimated in relation to the ship, as much as four times her entire length, or nearly a quarter of a mile.

 Newby goes aloft into the fore rigging:

 At this height, 130 feet up, in a wind blowing 70 miles an hour, the noise was an unearthly scream.
 Above me was the naked topgallant yard and above that again the royal to which I presently climbed ... the high whistle of the wind through the halliards sheaf, and above all the pale blue illimitable sky, cold and serene, made me deeply afraid and conscious of my insignificance.